nathantannar4/NTComponents/README.md

     * Branch from NTUIKit

 ## Getting Started
 I would recommend taking a look at the sample code that generates the `NTComponents Demo` app.
-Also try taking a look at the Jazzy generated Docs!
+Also try taking a look at the Jazzy generated Docs(https://nathantannar.me/NTComponents/docs/)!
 While they are not complete yet I plan to work on documentation.

 ``` swift
 import NTComponents